OutwardBuckle/OpenSCAD-Bulk-Export/README.md

     - The output folder for the STLs
 2. Create a JSON file full of parameter sets for each line in the csv
 3. Export each set as an STL file

+I've also included two extra files if you only want to go from CSV to JSON or from JSON to STL.

 The CSV file only requires one field (exported_filename), all other fields should relate to values in the .SCAD script.
 Any varibles that are not specified in the CSV will use the default values from the SCAD file.